Want to introduce young people to the world of engineering? This is a great place to start.

 Written by Roma Agrawal, illustrated by Katie Hickey

-Following the success of her book for adults, Built: The Hidden Stories Behind Our Structures, Roma the Engineer will be releasing a book for children in September.
+Following the success of her book for adults, Built: The Hidden Stories Behind Our Structures, Roma the Engineer released a book for children.

 Roma Agrawal, the award-winning structural engineer who worked on The Shard in London, takes readers on a behind-the-scenes tour of some of the world’s most amazing landmarks, such as Brooklyn Bridge in the US, the Pantheon in Italy, the Burj Khalifa in Dubai, and the Sapporo Dome in Japan.